 }

 Personally, I'm not totally sold on this one yet, as it just creates another way to do the same thing.
-But it's clearly a direction the language is heading, so it's good to know!
+You can now use extension methods to add Properties, but still…

 Before: C# 13